margaretmf/margaretmf.github.io/resume.md

 ### HORIZONS HAMPTON ROADS
 Teacher Assistant | June-July 2024
-* Assisted a 1st grade teacher in the classroom to help maintain order.
+* Assisted a 1st grade teacher in the classroom to help maintain order
-* Graded classwork to help students 		understand what they did correctly or incorrectly.
+* Graded classwork to help students 		understand what they did correctly or incorrectly
-* Led small group reading activities with up to 4 students at a time.
+* Led small group reading activities with up to 4 students at a time
-* Built relationships with students in the classroom to support them socially, emotionally, and academically.
+* Built relationships with students in the classroom to support them socially, emotionally, and academically
-* Received and applied training on positive discipline to engage students in the learning process while disciplining them.
+* Received and applied training on positive discipline to engage students in the learning process while disciplining them
-* Taught students to be responsible stewards of the earth by exposing them to science concepts related to sustainability and helping them create an upcycled art project throughout the summer.
+* Taught students to be responsible stewards of the earth by exposing them to science concepts related to sustainability and helping them create an upcycled art project throughout the summer
-* Took photos of students engaging in activities to support the organization’s communications.
+* Took photos of students engaging in activities to support the organization’s communications

 ### THE LITERACY LAB
 Literacy Tutor | August 2022-June 2024